Leehudson514/Kickstarter-analysis/README.md

 ### Recommendations
 * It would be beneficial for additional tables and graphs focusing on the following:
+  * duration of campagins
-  * duration of campagins, comparison of subcategories of theater, comparison of countries.
+  * comparison of subcategories of theater
+  * comparison of countries

-* Collect more data on failed projects to determine what they have in common?
+* Additonally, Collecting more data on failed projects to determine what they have in common.

-* Two conclusions are made about the Theater Outcomes by Launch Date (2 pt).
-* One conclusion is made about the Outcomes based on Goals (2 pt).
-* There is a summary of the limitations of the dataset, and there is a recommendation for additional tables or graphs (2 pt).
-* What are two conclusions you can draw about the Theater Outcomes by Launch Date?
-* What can you conclude about the Outcomes based on Goals?
-* What are some limitations of this dataset?
-* What are some other possible tables and/or graphs that we could create?